 Your chances of beating breast cancer increase when detected early, and a mammogram is the single most-effective method of early detection.
 Overland Park Regional Medical Center excels at diagnostic and interventional breast care and offers many services including genetic testing.
 We are part of the Sarah Cannon Cancer Institute at HCA Midwest Health cancer network, which is renowned for breast care and cancer facilities.
 Breast imaging can help identify abnormal growths, breast cancer, cysts, lumps, mastitis, etc.

-Types of breast imaging include breast MRI, breast ultrasound, digital aammogram, mammogram, and stereotactic breast biopsy.
+Types of breast imaging include breast MRI, breast ultrasound, digital mammogram, mammogram, and stereotactic breast biopsy.

 Softer Mammogram Screening

 Overland Park Regional Medical Center is provides a soft screening pad called Bella Blankets® for each woman's personal use during every screening mammogram.
 We make it a top priority to ensure your mammogram is comfortable.
 It's one way we provide the tender, loving care you deserve.